4321 SRAM

 Decoder

 Shepard has probably showed off multiple decoder designs in lecture and practice exams.
-However, most people converted to a static CMOS decoder for this project
+However, for this project, most people end up converting to a static CMOS decoder.

 - With column MUXing, only two rows need decoding.